 If $R$ is a $p \times p$ matrix-valued noncommutative rational expression which admits a formal linear representation $(u,A,v)$ of dimension $k$, then we have

 where $X$ belongs to an appropriate domain for each step.
-It is clear that this gives us a proper formal linear representation.
+This gives us a proper formal linear representation.

-Finally, since all matrix-valued noncommutative rational expressions can be represented by finitely many of the above steps, any matrix-valued noncommutative rational expression has such a formal linear representation which is proper. \end{proof}
+Finally, since all matrix-valued noncommutative rational expressions can be represented by finitely many of the above steps, any matrix-valued noncommutative rational expression has such a formal linear representation that is proper. \end{proof}

-In the non-degenerate case, formal linear representations are connected with the concept of representations for noncommutative rational functions which is used, for instance, in \cite{CR94,CR99}; this will be addressed in Remark \ref{rem:linear-full} and Remark \ref{rem:expressions_vs_functions}.
+In the non-degenerate case, formal linear representations are connected with the concept of representations for noncommutative rational functions, which is used, for instance, in \cite{CR94,CR99}; this will be addressed in Remark \ref{rem:linear-full} and Remark \ref{rem:expressions_vs_functions}.
 Before, we need to recall the following terminology.

 \begin{dfn}[Inner rank and fullness] Let $\mathcal{R}$ be a ring.
 For $A \in M_{n \times m}(\mathcal{R})$ we define the \emph{inner rank} $\rho_{\mathcal{R}}(A)$ by

 and $\rho_{\mathcal{R}}(0) = 0$.
 In addition we call $A$ \emph{full} if $\rho_{\mathcal{R}}(A) = \min\{n,m\}$. \end{dfn}